JLab-MatSci/SKiES/README.md

  Mbd_DIR                         /home/user/soft/qe/install/lib/cmake/mbd       # path to the MbdConfig.cmake
                                                                                 # installed by cmake in QE
                                                                                 # (an example given)
+ TBB_DIR                         /home/user/soft/tbb/lib/cmake/tbb              # path to the TBBConfig.cmake
+                                                                                # installed by cmake in TBB lib
+                                                                                # (an example given)
- SKIES_ENABLE_DOC                ON                                             # create documentation
+ SKIES_ENABLE_DOC                OFF                                            # create documentation
- SKIES_ENABLE_EXAMPLES           ON                                             # install some ready-to-launch
-                                                                                # examples
  SKIES_ENABLE_TBB                ON                                             # install TBB parallel version of
                                                                                 # the code
- SKIES_ENABLE_TESTS              ON                                             # build and install tests
+ SKIES_ENABLE_TESTS              OFF                                            # build and install tests
 ```

 **IMPORTANT NOTE**.
 The Fortran compiler used to build QE project must be the same as used to build SKiES.
 Also it must be compatible with C++ compiler used.
-If there are some issues at configuration step, try pressing [t] and manually changing  MPI_CXX_COMPILER and MPI_Fortran_COMPILER.
+If there are some issues at configuration step, try pressing [t] and manually changing CXX_COMPILER and Fortran_COMPILER.

 After configuration step press [c] again until there is [g] option is available.
 Press [g] to generate the project.